Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 So, where are we now?

-Well earlier this month we published our very first National Strategic Assessment.
-That assessment set out the risks and issues relating to gambling in Great Britain.
+Earlier this month we published our very first National Strategic Assessment of the risks and issues relating to gambling in Great Britain.

 As you know, at the Commission we assess risk based on: